16 Red Flags an Online Review Is Fake

 Many companies do everything they can to encourage real people to review their products positively and this can include providing the text for the reviewer to make it “easier” by allowing them to copy and paste a review.
 Bots, because they’re computer programs pretending to be human, will often recycle set words or phrases.
-These are the travel scams you need to take seriously.
+Scams extend beyond the inter-webs, so watch for the travel scams you need to take seriously.

 Sure, there are some products out there worthy of a five-star review, but most things in the real world are a mix of good and bad.
 So when reviews give over-the-top praise, often using phrases like “the best ever” or “absolutely fantastic”—without listing any negatives—it can be a big tip-off that it’s fake.
 If it sounds too good to be true, it probably is.

 Fake reviews, especially those for health products, often spout a long list of scientific claims, “facts,” or other marketing speak.
 If it reads like an advertisement, it probably in.
 On the flip side, bulk fake reviews often rely on vague generalities so they can be copied and pasted quickly onto different sites and products.
 Instead of long lists of product descriptions or vague reviews, look for those that include some personal details unique to both the product and the reviewer.
 Ex: “My dog Charlie loves this chew toy.
 It’s become his favorite way to relax in the evening.”

 The review uses “I” or “me” a lot